When I first starting gardening inside my apartment, all I wanted to grow was vegetables.

 The best part is violas are compact growers, so they’ll fit neatly into a countertop indoor garden without demanding much space or support.

-Violas are also prolific bloomers.
+Violas are also very prolific bloomers.

 Violas are also completely edible!